Allobates mcdiarmidi

 Allobates mcdiarmidi (common name: McDiarmid's rocket frog) is a species of frog in the family Aromobatidae.
 It is endemic to the eastern slopes of the Andes in the departments of La Paz and Cochabamba, Bolivia.
-Its natural habitat is Yungas forest.

 Taxonomy

 Allobates mcdiarmidi was first described in 1992 by Robert P. Reynolds and Mercedes S. Foster.
 Originally, it was known as Colostethus mcdiarmidi.
-Its specific epithet honored herpetologist Roy W. McDiarmid.
+Its specific name honored herpetologist Roy W. McDiarmid.

+Habitat and reproduction

+This terrestrial frog is known from elevations of 1290–1693 m above sea level in the Yungas forest, which is in Bolivia's Cochabamba and La Paz Districts.

+Scientists have observed the frog within some protected areas: Reserva de Biosfera y Tierra Comunitaria de Origen Pilón Lajas and Parque Nacional Carrasco.